The One Minute Case

 Pseudoscience versus science

-The tremendous success of science in learning about the material world and applying that knowledge to benefit mankind has encouraged some anti-scientific movements to adopt a facade of scientific verbiage to mask an anti-scientific, anti-reason ideology.
+The tremendous success of science in learning about the material world and applying that knowledge to benefit mankind has encouraged some anti-scientific movements to adopt a façade of scientific verbiage to mask an anti-scientific, anti-reason ideology.
 Some indicators of non-scientific reasoning are:

 • Use of vague and untestable claims which cannot be independently corroborated.

-• Reliance on testimonials and anecdotes rather than carefully structured, large scale studies.
+• Reliance on testimonials and anecdotes rather than carefully structured, large-scale studies.

 • Argument of ignorance: placing the burden of proof on skeptics.